Phantom Item

 Example

-As seen in the screenshot above, the Phantom from the master Bill of Materials exploded on connected a Manufacturing Order: every Item from Recipe-01 was added to the Manufacturing Order → Items tab.
-Because of it, there is no need to create a separate Manufacturing Order for the Recipe-01 Bill of Materials (as we would have to do if it was a Semi-finished Product).
-Note that Operations defined for the Phantom in its Production Process are also added to the Operations tab.
+In the screenshot above, the Phantom Item from the master Bill of Materials (BOM) has been expanded within the Manufacturing Order (MO).
+As a result, all components of Recipe-01 have been automatically added to the Items tab of the MO.
+This eliminates the need to create a separate Manufacturing Order for Recipe-01, as would be necessary for a Semi-finished Product.
+Additionally, any Operations defined for the Phantom in its Production Process are automatically included in the Operations tab.

-You can check what Phantom Items were used on a specific Manufacturing Order in the WIP Items tab:
+To review which Phantom Items were used in a particular Manufacturing Order, you can check the WIP Items tab:

 You can also add a Phantom manually to a Manufacturing Order.
 On adding a document after this, a communication form will pop up with information about Phantoms being present on a record and that it will be expanded automatically.
 It is required to confirm the communication before adding a document.